practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 $
 ```

+In project configuration file _dylan-package.json_, which is located in the project root directory, change old line _"dependencies": [  ],_ to new line: _"dependencies": [ "strings@2.0.1" ],_

-Now, install the new library versions:
+Now, install the new strings library version:

 ```
 $ deft update